rjournal/rj/README.md

     report()

     # These are easy to do by hand, but this will set the date
-    # correctly and move to the correct location
+    # correctly, move to the correct location and draft an email.
+    # See the templates in inst/templates
     accept("2010-15")
     reject("2010-15")
     withdraw("2010-15")

-## Submissions

-Could use `wufoo` form to accept submissions - this would make it easier to collect details to a common standard, and would be possible to automate using wufoo's REST API.

-Would need additional field in local data to record unique wufoo id, used to prevent duplicate submissions.